• Level of education

 Description

-The main aim of this module is to provide a better understanding of the major concepts of modern biology, through the history of their development.
-In other words, to analyze the intellectual path and the experimental and theoretical approaches that led to their construction.
-For example, we'll look at how the search for a "natural" classification led Jean-Baptiste Monet de Lamarck and Charles Darwin to lay the foundations of evolutionary biology, or how Etienne Geoffroy Saint Hilaire's concept of "unity of organization plan" is at the origin of evolutionary paleontology, developmental biology and evolution/development (Evo/Devo).
+The main goal of this module will be to provide a better understanding of the major concepts of modern biology through the history of their development.
+In other words, to analyze the intellectual journey and the experimental and theoretical approaches that led to their establishment.
+For example, we will analyze how the search for a "natural" classification led Jean-Baptiste Monet de Lamarck and Charles Darwin to lay the foundations of evolutionary biology, and how how Etienne Geoffroy Saint Hilaire's concept of "unity of plan of organization" gave rise to evolutionary paleontology, developmental biology, and evolution/development (Evo/Devo).

-Finally, biological philosophy will lead us to discuss the value of models in biology, and the "end of the all-genetic" (from Lamarck through epigenesis to epigenetics).
+Finally, biological philosophy will lead us to discuss the value of models in biology and the "end of genetics" (from Lamarck to epigenetics via epigenesis).

-The entire module will be taught in lectures, during which some of the founding texts of modern biology will be analyzed and discussed.
+The entire module will consist of lectures, during which several seminal texts in modern biology will also be analyzed and discussed.

 Read more